fsantanna/fsantanna.github.io/Pingus/button.md

 occurrence of `evt?Draw` (1️⃣), which is an engine event to signal that the screen must be updated.
-While the redrawing task executes in the background, the `menu_button` also waits for an `evt?Mouse?Button?Down` event (1️⃣).
+While the redrawing task executes in the background, the `menu_button` also waits for an `evt?Mouse?Button?Down` event (2️⃣).
 If the click occurs inside the button, the `menu_button` task awakes and terminates.
 Its termination awakes the `main_menu` task, which in turn returns the chosen screen to the outermost code.

-The relevant structured mechanism in this code is how a deep nested task, such as `menu_button`, can react directly to engine events bypassing the task hierarchy completely.
+The relevant structured mechanism in this code is how a deep nested task, such as `menu_button`, can react directly to engine events directly (2️⃣ and 2️⃣), bypassing the task hierarchy entirely.
 This self-dispatching mechanism is one of the control-flow patterns in the [previous post](pingus.md):